Understanding the Basics of Cryptocurrency Trading Bots

 Trailing stops and Signals: One of the best things about bots is that they can do things exchanges don’t let you do.
 Trailing stops (or creeping stops) are one example of this.
 It can make sense to use a bot just for features like this even if you aren’t going to build or buy a strat to get buy / sell signals.
 Signals are another example.
 Without a bot you can join a signal group and then manually buy /sell when you get a buy / sell signal.
 With a bot that can integrate signals, you can automate that process.
 Add in automated stops and automated signals and you have a useful bot without much in the way of a strat.
 There are lots of reasons to automate trading.
 Bots can also be programmed to do things like arbitrage and accumulation.
 Sky is the limit, especially if you can program your own or find the right bot for you.

 WARNING: Your bot won’t necessarily know if the price is very high or low.
 If there is a flash crash or sudden spike, your bot could end up buying way too high or selling way too low.
 If you are programming your bot, try to create measures against this.
+If you are using someone else’s platform or bot, see if they have some features to gaurd against this.
 The lower volume the coin / exchange you are trading on, the more this could be a problem.
+In general beginners will benefit from playing only higher volume pairs and keeping balances small to start.

 - “Meet the Bots That Let You Trade Bitcoin in Your Sleep.”
 Coindesk.com.